Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Do you know much about?

-A little bit, just because.
+A little bit, just because,

-And maybe I'll say my story about him at the end.
+and maybe I'll say my story about him at the end.

 Okay.

-How do you spell Raoul?
+How do you spell Rao?

 R-A-O-U-L.

-Or Raoul.
+Right.
+Raoul.

 Yeah, it's like...